macopedia/community/Documentation/Configuration/Installation/Index.rst

    #.
 On “Edit profile” page add “Edit profile” plugin

 #.
-You need to set the following values:
+You need to set the following values in the TypoScript Constants:

    ::